-Train Schedule: The coastal trains run roughly every half hour in both directions until around midnight.
+The coastal trains run roughly every half hour in both directions until around 11pm.
 The printed schedule for the coast route is ‘04: Mandelieu-Nice-Ventimiglia‘ which can be printed from this link or picked up at the station, the tourist office, or the front desk of your hotel.

 The SNCF website is really difficult to use, but you can click here to try to get the train schedule for a particular day (good to verify in case of strikes!): under recherche par ligne choose 04 Mandelieu-Cannes-Nice-Ventimiglia, add where you want to go, put in your dates, and voila… er no, now it will make you re-enter where you want to go, but this time from a drop down list, and now… voila.